 slips and falls.
 However, there are many different injuries that could occur if the property

-contact Bandas Law Firm, P.C.
+contact Bandas Law Firm.
 Our Corpus Christi premises liability attorneys have extensive experience

 with these types of cases and will go to work for you.

 We can be reached online or by phone at